nexageapps/AI/README.md

 - **Career Ready**: Portfolio projects impress employers
 - **Research Foundation**: Capstone projects can evolve into dissertation topics

-**Not a UoA MAI student?** The content is still valuable for any AI/ML program at any university!
+**Not a University of Auckland MAI student?** The content is still valuable for any AI/ML program at any university!

 ## Structure